 By redefining what we mean as ‘being well’ in the various facets of our lives, and working towards those new definitions, we enable a new kind of recovery for ourselves: a recovery of wellness within illness/injury.
 Even for life limiting illnesses.
 This strikes me as a more broad and inclusive definition of recovery which can be tailored to the needs of individuals.

 What’s it like for you?

 In relation to your own or a loved one’s experience with illness, how have you or they defined recovery?
-What do you think of the notion of recovering wellness within illness?
+What do you think of the notion of recovering wellness within illness or injury?
 I’d love to hear your thoughts so share below by leaving a comment.

 Pass it forward

 Know someone who would benefit from reading this blog, or you just want to spread the ideas, click on the icons to share.

 Babcock, B. What impact does a systemic approach to coaching have on the wellness and wellbeing of people with chronic medical conditions and their primary caregivers?
 Poster session presented at: British Psychological Society’s Special Group in Coaching Psychology 4th European Coaching Psychology Conference; 2013 December 12-13; Edinburgh, UK.

 Checton, M.G.
 PhD, Greene, K. PhD, Magsamen-Conrad, K. PhD, Venetis, M.K.
 PhD (2012) Patients’ and Partners’ Perspectives of Chronic Illness and Its Management, Families, Systems, & Health, Vol. 30, No. 2, 114-129.